-My recent stay at The Stafford was a great example of this.
+If I hadn’t asked for a tour of The Stafford, London during my recent stay then I would have missed out.
 I’d spent a very pleasant night in the hotel, which is tucked away in a quiet corner off St James’s street in London’s Piccadilly.
 The entrance hall was light and airy, the restaurant looked very grand, my bedroom in the modern-looking Mews Suites block overlooking the hotel courtyard was of the high quality you’d expect from a top-end London hotel whose immediate neighbours are the equally high-end Duke’s Hotel and St James’s hotel and it was all extremely, well, nice.
 Nothing was jumping out at me as being particularly exciting or different but maybe that wasn’t a bad thing – maybe people don’t go to posh hotels to be surprised or excited.

 Just before I was about to check out after my stay, I asked if I could be shown around some other rooms.
 Only one room was available, I was told, but I was shown it anyway.
 It was in the main hotel building which was the former London residence of Lord and Lady Lyttleton, and it was very smart: more compact than the one I’d stayed in with high ceilings and a more traditional feel.